Operations on Context-Free Grammars

 rules.add(Rule(new_start, self.start_variable, other.start_variable))

-In morphology, concatenation is fundamental for modeling how morphemes combine.
-For example, we might have a grammar for prefixes and another for stems, and concatenation allows us to model how they combine to form complex words.
+return ContextFreeGrammar(alphabet, variables, rules, new_start)Concatenation is the bread and butter of morphological modeling—it captures how morphemes combine.
+We might have a grammar for prefixes and another for stems, and concatenation lets us describe how they compose to form complex words.

 Kleene Closure